 There are a number of services that provide food parcels and meals to Victorians who need them.

-- Holiday services for Moreland communities cupboards and pantries (PDF)
+- Moreland community cupboards and pantries 2022 (PDF)

 Pantry storage foods (tinned and packet dry goods) are available by contacting:

 - the Salvation Army - call 9353 1086